ChevronTango/sigstore-testing-stack/README.md

 ## Running Locally

 I haven't done much testing locally, but I've tried to keep the majority of the hard work in docker containers where possible.
 In theory all you need to do is run the `docker compose up` script and the stack should stand up just the same as it would in Gitpod.
 The only difference is that the URLs and Dex Issuer will be at `localhost` instead of your Gitpod URL.
 If you need to set the URL as something else then you can use the `URL_PATTERN`.

+## Restarting

+If you have to restart for whatever reason, you can call `docker compose down` and run the `./remove-data.sh` script to clear out all the files which might cause issue.
+You can then call `URL_PATTERN="https://$CODESPACE_NAME-%s.app.github.dev" docker compose up -d` again (or whichever URL_PATTERN is relevant to your workspace).

 ## Client Setup